sjinko/sjinko.github.io/_projects/seeds.md

 name: Spaces for Educational Success
 participants_universities: [EPFL, Université de Champagne, École nationale supérieure d’architecture de Strasbourg]
 participants_ngos: [Chôros]
-partners: [French Ministry of Education and Youth, Bureau for Evaluation, Performance and Prospective, Academy of Reims]
+partners: [French Ministry of Education and Youth, Bureau for Evaluation Performance and Prospective, Academy of Reims]
+funding: [French Ministry of Education and Youth]
+featured_img: /assets/images/koseki-map-seeds-200512.png
+alt: Home-School distance of middle-school students
 ---
 Educational buildings and mobility emit large share of green gas in France.
 Their governance therefore offers an important lever to the State in order engage in a sustainable transition of the territory.
 But how can one balance the planning of educational infrastructure and the individual aspirations of fifteen million students?